justinkizer/1000words/README.md

   - Discover

-    + This view loads the "Discover" feed mentioned above, which randomizes the order of all available photos in the feed upon each load, and is included here for user convenience
+    + This view loads the "Discover" feed mentioned above, which randomizes the order of all available photos in the feed upon each load, and is linked here for user convenience

 ![image of discover feed](docs/production_screenshots/Discover%20Page%20Feed.png)